 I have a host mapped account, what should I know?

-Cloudflare bot management tracks the traffic for host mapped accounts - this is not an option that you can disable in the CAPTCHA settings.
+Cloudflare bot management tracks the traffic for host mapped accounts.
+This is not an option that you can disable in the CAPTCHA settings.
+CAPTCHA is enabled by default when you allow anybody to submit tickets and can't be disabled.

 What is Cloudflare bot management?

 Zendesk uses the Cloudflare Bot management feature.
-It prompts requestors for a CAPTCHA if the request matches certain criteria.
-For example, if you set a bot score threshold, the feature will prompt a CAPTCHA for all traffic that matches the bot score threshold value (see, What is the difference between the threat score and bot management score?).
+It prompts requesters for a CAPTCHA if the request matches certain criteria.
+For example, if you set a bot score threshold, the feature will prompt a CAPTCHA for all traffic that matches the bot score threshold value (see What is the difference between the threat score and bot management score?).

 A bot score is a value that ranges from 1 (a bot) to 99 (a human).
 The CAPTCHA page displays a 403 status code if this is triggered.